Plugin Development Guide

 onBuildDone | Runs after the build completes | Access build output, post-processing, reporting |

-To use this plugin in Bunup:
+To use this plugin:

 import { defineConfig } from "bunup";